Brian Kennett

 Deep fried grouper with special spicy sauce;

-Stir fry mince pork with basil and long beans;
+Stir fry minced pork with basil and long beans;

 This was my personal choice.
-No words are good enough to describe.
+No words are good enough to describe it.
 Simply amazing.
-The Holy, or Thai Basil, with that little aniseed kick was truly beautiful.
-A A lovely and spicy, gravy like sauce.
+The Holy, or Thai Basil, with that little aniseed kick, was truly beautiful.
+A lovely and spicy, gravy-like sauce.
 A winner!!!
 Absolutely reminded me of days at Ska Bar in Kata Beach.
 Great work Spicy Thai, Thai Cafe.

 Nam tok moo;